sarahjahan/sarahjahan/README.md

 ### A design-minded full-stack developer from Toronto with a focus on beautiful interfaces and experiences. 👩🏽‍💻

 - 🔭 Check out my latest project: [PixelPath](https://pixelpath-kappa.vercel.app/).
-- 📝 I’m currently transitioning to Software Engineering.
+- 🌱 I’m currently transitioning into Software Engineering, specializing in front-end web development.
-- 🌱 I’m currently learning Next.JS, Tailwind CSS and Typescript.
-- 👯 I’m looking to collaborate on a fun project.
+- 👯 I’m looking to collaborate on personal projects that explore new React frameworks & libraries.
 - 📫 Email me at [sarah-jahan@live.com](sarah-jahan@live.com) if interested!

 ## Let's connect